Lidija Vukićević: Political career

 In 2004, Vukićević joined the opposition Serbian Radical Party (SRS), a political organization whose leader Vojislav Šešelj had already been detained in The Hague for over a year, awaiting trial at the international criminal tribunal.
 In his absence, the party that won 27.62% of the popular vote at the most recent parliamentary election and held 82 National Assembly seats (more than any other individual party in Serbia at the time), was led by Tomislav Nikolić, Aleksandar Vučić, and Dragan Todorović.

 For the 2007 parliamentary elections, Vukićević was named on the SRS electoral list.
 Following the election—that again saw the party perform successfully with 29.07% of the popular vote—she became one of its 81 MPs.
 The following year, in September 2008, as the SRS underwent a bitter split—with many of its members, led by top-ranking officials Nikolić and Vučić, leaving to form the Serbian Progressive Party (SNS)—Vukićević decided to stay loyal to the SRS.

 Along with a significant number of prominent party members, she left the SRS following the 2012 elections where the party won only 4.62% of the popular vote—below the 5% parliamentary threshold, meaning it failed to obtain any parliamentary seats.
 Reportedly, Šešelj's personnel decisions following the election fiasco, such as naming Vjerica Radeta as the new party vice-president, precipitated the mass exodus from the SRS.

 Personal life

-During the early 1990s, Vukićević married Red Star Belgrade footballer Mitar Mrkela.
-The couple divorced in 2000.
-They have a son Andrej Mrkela, born in 1992, who is also a professional footballer and currently plays for Eskişehirspor.
+During the early 1990s, Vukićević began dating the professional footballer Mitar Mrkela, three years her junior, playing with Red Star Belgrade at the time.
+They got married in 1991 and Vukićević moved to Enschede, Netherlands, joining Mrkela who had in the meantime transferred to a club there.
+In 1992, they had a child, son Andrej, who would follow in his father's footsteps by becoming a professional footballer and later football administrator.
+Their second son, David, was born in 1997.